noatgnu/noatgnu.github.io/resume.md

 - Published research findings in peer-reviewed journals and presented at scientific conferences.
 (PDS)

-- Manage and maintain different web-based data analysis platform.
+- Host and manage different web-based data analysis platform.
 (RSE)

 - Created CURTAIN and CURTAIN-PTM web-based tools for zero-installation needed proteomics and PTM MS-based data visualization, sharing and exploration.
 (RSE)